dotnet/runtime/docs/design/coreclr/botr/readytorun-format.md

 };
 ```

-This section contains array of `READYTORUN_SECTION` records immediately follows
+This ReadyToRun header is immediately followed by an array of `READYTORUN_SECTION` records
-`READYTORUN_HEADER`.
+representing the individual R2R sections.
 Number of elements in the array is `READYTORUN_HEADER::NumberOfSections`.
 Each record contains section type and its location within the binary.
 The array is sorted by section type
 to allow binary searching.